NVIDIA/enroot/doc/cmd/start.md

 ### Configuration script

 Configuration scripts are standard bash scripts called before any containerization happened with the command and arguments of the container passed as input parameters.
+Configuration parameters can be passed through special comment directives, for example `#ENROOT_REMAP_ROOT=y`.

 One or more of the following functions can be defined: